libvips/libvips/_posts/2025-03-12-nip4-for-nip2-users.md

 - simple build and distribution process for Linux, macOS and Windows

-And here nip4 is, running the same very complex workspace:
+And here is nip4, running the same very complex workspace:

 ![nip4]({{ site.baseurl }}/assets/images/nip4-12-mar-25.png)